Gradius: Games

 The follow-up to Salamander.
 It had several unique features, such as the Option Shot, the ability to launch the Options as homing projectiles.
 After firing, an Option would revert to a smaller, less powerful unit called an Option Seed, which revolves around the ship firing the default shot.
-Weaponry includes Twin Laser, Ripple Laser, and standard Laser.
+Weaponry includes the Twin Laser, the Ripple Laser, and the standard Laser.
 Like its predecessor, Salamander 2 uses a conventional power-up system, rather than the Gradius power meter.
 Upon acquiring a second power-up of the same type, the player's weapons are twice as powerful for a short duration (10 seconds).
 The game features variations of previous Salamander bosses, such as the Golem and Tetran.